oneup03/VRto3D/README.md

 - Edit the `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` as needed
 - Run SteamVR at least once to verify that you see a Headset window.
 This is usually not needed before running games.
 	- The Headset window must be on your primary 3D display
+- Turn off SteamVR Theatre mode
+	- On the SteamVR Status window, click the menu button and select `Settings`
+	- Set Advanced Settings to `Show`
+	- On the Dashboard tab, set everything to `Off`
 - Try launching a VR game
 - Drag everything besides the headset view to your second display
 - Make the game's window in focus on your second display for control input to work